rx-angular/rx-angular/apps/state-demo/src/app/examples/demo-basics/1/Readme.md

 Next lets replace the logic for the output binding of the component.

-As the open/closed state is already present in the components state we can directly derive the changes form it.
+As the open/closed state is already reflected in the components' state, we can directly derive changes from them.

 As we are only interested in changes of the slice `listExpanded` we can use the `distinctUntilKeysChanged` operator to get the changes.